Complify Learning Library

 Free Dementia caregiver course catalog

-Free education for family members, friends, and loved ones caring for someone living with dementia.
+Free courses for family members, friends, and loved ones who are helping someone living with dementia at home, in the community, or alongside a care team.

 Dementia affects memory, thinking, communication, behavior, and the ability to manage everyday life.
 It is also increasingly common: the World Health Organization reported that 57 million people were living with dementia worldwide in 2021, with nearly 10 million new cases each year.